 However, the practice of fluoridating public water supplies was not universally accepted.
 Some people and groups opposed the idea on the grounds that it was a form of mass medication, and that the long-term effects of consuming fluoride were not fully understood and still are not understood to this day.
 Despite this opposition, the number of communities with fluoridated water grew steadily throughout the 1950s and 1960s.
-Still to this day there has never been a large scale randomized trial on the long term health effects of fluoride in drinking water.
+Still, there has never been a large scale randomized trial on the long term health effects of fluoride in drinking water.
 There is however a growing number of studies on the negative side effects of fluoride.
 Recently 14 recent cross-sectional studies from endemic areas with naturally high fluoride concentrations in groundwater supported the previous findings of cognitive deficits in children with elevated fluoride exposures.
 3 recent prospective studies from Mexico and Canada with individual exposure data showed that early-life exposures were negatively associated with children’s performance on cognitive tests.

 Currently there are more people drinking fluoridated water in the United States than the rest of the world combined when there is no difference in tooth decay between western nations that fluoridate their water and those that do not put fluoride in drinking water according to World Health Organization data (see chart below).
 Currently 97% of Western European countries have looked at the data and decided not to put fluoride in drinking water.
 Today, about two-thirds of the U.S. population receives fluoridated water through their public water supply, many without their consent or knowledge of the potential side effects.